-Evaluation of potential geologic and soil impacts was based on a review of documents pertaining to the project site, including the City General Plan, the U.S. Department of Agriculture SCS Soil Survey of Placer County, California, Western Part, Sheet No. 14 (Rocklin Quadrangle) geologic maps; the geotechnical investigations performed by Wallace-Kuhl & Associates (2005, 2006); and published and unpublished geologic literature.
+Evaluation of potential geologic and soil impacts was based on a review of documents pertaining to the project site, including the City General Plan, the U.S. Department of Agriculture SCS Soil Survey of Placer County, California, Western Part, Sheet No. 14 (Rocklin Quadrangle) geologic maps (1980); the geotechnical investigation performed by Wallace-Kuhl & Associates (2006); and published and unpublished geologic literature.
 The information obtained from these sources was reviewed and summarized to establish existing conditions and to identify potential environmental effects, based on the standards of significance presented in this section.
 In determining the level of significance, the analysis assumes that the proposed project would comply with relevant federal, State, and local ordinances and regulations, as well as the City General Plan policies presented in this section.
-Water quality effects during construction are addressed in Section 4.10, Hydrology and Water Quality.